Buttaa/eth2-knowledge-base/howToMulticlient.md

 Open a [Command Prompt](https://www.wikihow.com/Open-the-Command-Prompt-in-Windows) window and type `docker -v`.
 If installed correctly it should give you the Docker Version.
 If not, please make sure to follow the steps in **Installing Docker on Windows Pro/Home**.

+If successful you can run the following code **(running this is not required and will just change the look of your command prompt output)**:

+`reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

 To get the latest testnet client version & starting the beaconchain follow up with this:

 1. Pull latest Beaconchain updates: